LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 | 15 | ec2.us-west-1.amazonaws.com | us-west-1 | opt-in-not-required |
 | 16 | ec2.us-west-2.amazonaws.com | us-west-2 | opt-in-not-required |

+#### Key Parameters:

 - **Endpoint**: Indicates a public URL of the AWS service (EC2) for each region.
 It’s the endpoint through which API calls are routed for that specific region.

 - **RegionName**: Represents the region code for each AWS region.
 In the future labs, we will be using `eu-north-1` for the European North region .

 - **OptInStatus**: Shows the status of whether a region requires users to opt-in before using it. `opt-in-not-required` means that the region is generally available for all AWS users.

-This table helps verify the connection to AWS and confirms that the Python environment is correctly configured to retrieve information from AWS services.
+This table helps verify the connection to AWS and confirms that our Python environment is correctly configured to retrieve information from AWS services.

 <div  style="page-break-after: always;"></div>